 Old Chang Kee is famous for its Singaporean curry puffs but they also do a decent bowl of Laksa!
 It’s especially ideal if you’re looking for a quick bite around either Covent Garden or Fitzrovia.
 What you can expect is a fragrant, creamy laksa soup base, with the tofu puffs soaking up the flavours and topped with prawns, beansprouts, egg, etc. It’s also on the milder end of flavours but the little pot of sambal on the side would give you a little boost of flavours.
 Last but not least, don’t forget to get a curry puff with it too!

-Halal status: All meats served are halal at Rasa Sayang.
-Alcohol present.
+Halal status: All meats served are halal.
+Alcohol is present at the restaurant.